Larq Compute Engine¶

 Thread parallelism support in LCE is essential for modern mobile devices with multi-core CPUs.

-The table below presents single-threaded performance of Larq Compute Engine on different versions of a novel BNN model called QuickNet (trained on ImageNet dataset, soon to be released in Larq Zoo) on a Pixel 1 phone (2016) and a Raspberry Pi 4 Model B (BCM2711) board:
+The table below presents single-threaded performance of Larq Compute Engine on different versions of a novel BNN model called QuickNet (trained on ImageNet dataset, released on Larq Zoo) on a Pixel 1 phone (2016) and a Raspberry Pi 4 Model B (BCM2711) board:

 |Model||Top-1 Accuracy||RPi 4 B, ms (1 thread)||Pixel 1, ms (1 thread)|